alexkreidler/covid/src/covid-testing/in.md

 require exact control over DNA.

-It can be used for complex biological procedures such as "genotyping, cloning, mutation detection, sequencing, microarrays, forensics, and paternity testing."
+It can be used for complex biological procedures such as "genotyping, cloning, mutation detection, sequencing, microarrays, forensics, and paternity testing" [@noauthor_pcr_nodate].

 However, for simple diagnostic testing, where the goal is to detect whether or not the pathogen exists[^dets], it seems that using the best tool for the job,